playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ---
 {
   title: "Dependency Injection",
   description: "Passing around props sucks.
 They're trivial get out of sync and easy to forget to pass.
 What if there was a better way to pass data between different parts of your app?",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 11,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---